 Dad had also gone to Sarai’s dedication at church.
 When I challenged him on this, he just replied “I would only do it for her not you, as you’re not important”.

-God stripped us bare over the last 12 months in the UK.
-It was hard to let go but we became loyal and took that step of faith.
-Since then we have never felt so liberated, so loved and so free.
+God stripped us bare over the last twelve months in the UK.
+It was hard to let go, but we became loyal and took that step of faith.
+Since then we have never felt so liberated, so loved, and so free.

 We generally look at monetary issues with employment and life – when we should be looking at the bigger picture and why certain circumstances have presented themselves.
 How can we glorify God?
 That is what Kieren and I try to ask in every situation.

-Our families told us that NZ was nothing more than a pipe dream and 10 months on, our house was still on the market to sell and Kieren had no job offer in New Zealand.
+Our families told us that NZ was nothing more than a pipe-dream and ten months on, our house was still on the market to sell, and Kieren had no job offer in New Zealand.
 So the devil started to get into our thoughts.
-Yet – living by faith, God rewarded us and Kieren not only got an amazing job offer but we completed contracts on our house, the very same day!
+Yet, living by faith, God rewarded us, and Kieren not only got an amazing job offer, but we completed contracts on our house – the very same day!

 In the first few weeks of arriving in New Zealand we achieved so much from God walking with us and trusting in Him.
 He still continues to provide for us even now.

-I felt very much at home straight away in East Auckland but I didn’t feel like I had a purpose.
+I felt very much at home straight away in East Auckland, but I didn’t feel like I had a purpose.
 Kieren’s message was clear and Sarai was excelling at school.
-After the first 2 weeks of being here, I suddenly felt very alone.
-Not in the sense that I wanted to go back to the UK but what did God have in store for me?
+After the first two weeks of being here, I suddenly felt very alone.
+Not in the sense that I wanted to go back to the UK, but what did God have in store for me?
 What was my journey?
 So I prayed and two very clear messages came to me:

 - I was to share my testimony from beginning to end (even the bad bits)

-- I needed to go to Bible College to go into Womens Ministry.
+- I needed to go to Bible College to go into Ministry.

-Since sharing this Testimony, I have received encouragement from all around the World.
+Since sharing this part of my testimony, I have received encouragement from all around the world.
 I thank God every day for the blessings in my life and being able to minister to others.
-I intend to change peoples lives from all walks of life to believe in not only themselves but Jesus Christ.
-God NEVER makes a mistake and we were are all created in his perfect image.
+I intend to help people change their lives from all walks of life, to believe in not only themselves, but Jesus Christ.
+God NEVER makes a mistake and we were are all created in His perfect image.